Dead2/CryptoGoblin/README.md

 - see [WINCOMPILE.md](WINCOMPILE.md)

-You can find the complete README file at https://github.com/fireice-uk/xmr-stak-cpu
+You can find the original README file at https://github.com/fireice-uk/xmr-stak-cpu